 This means you’ll even be able to vape some well-known herbs with a low boiling point like Lavender or Lemon Balm.

-If you’re mainly looking for light effects and smooth flavor don’t go higher than 356°F(180°C).
+If you’re mainly looking for light effects and smooth flavor, don’t go higher with the temperature than 356°F(180°C).

 When you want to learn everything there’s to know about vaping temperatures, check out this guide: